Wilmington vacation rentals

 Given its location along the Gulf Stream, Wilmington experiences a humid subtropical climate characterized by incredibly mild winters (highs in the mid-50s Fahrenheit) and hot, sticky summers (highs in the lower 90s).
 It seldom snows during the cold months, and when it does, it’s generally light and melts quickly.
 More notable for Wilmington is its lengthy spring, beginning in late February and lasting through May, with a beautiful show of flowers.
 With summer comes heat and humidity, together pushing Wilmington’s heat index toward 100 degrees at its peak, driving many visitors to the beaches.
 The push and pull of warm Atlantic Ocean waters and the city’s geography in relation to storm system tracks puts it in prime tropical-storm territory.
 If you’re staying in one of the Wilmington’s vacation rentals during hurricane season, which peaks in September, make sure you pay close attention to local weather.

-What are the top things to do in Wilmington?
+Top things to do in Wilmington

 Carolina Beach and Kure Beach